FINANCIAL PROFESSIONALS ONLY

 Small-Cap’s Weight in the Russell 3000 Back at Historical Low

-Small-cap’s underperformance versus large cap’s has reached an extreme point.
+Small-cap’s underperformance versus large cap has reached an extreme point.
 Small-caps’ weight in the Russell 3000 sits at historical lows not seen since the early 1990s, another indicator suggesting that a sustained small-cap rebound may be coming.

 Large-Cap Cycles Peak at Market Tops Crowded with Mega-Caps

-Relative Valuations for Small-Caps vs. Large-Caps Are Near Their Lowest in 25 Years
+Relative Valuations for Small-Caps vs. Large-Caps are Near Their Lowest in 25 Years

 Following small-cap’s underperformance of large-cap, the Russell 2000 remains extremely undervalued compared to its relative valuation range over the past 25 years.